PendletonJones/Tide-Clock-and-Weather-Scraper/README.md

 is currently only called every tide cycle (outer while loop).
 The next update will include another file to which the weather values are written, eliminating the requirement for the 'main.py' program to call the requests itself.

+Based on CPU usage of having this on an ifinite loop, probably needs to be refigured with a crontab and sit on an API server instead of as an ever running script on my computer.